Interprofessional Health Informatics Course

-Other Health Professionals: It is the responsibility of each participant to determine if the program meets the criteria for licensure or recertification for their discipline.
-Each participant will receive a certificate of attendance.
+Other Health Professionals: It is the responsibility of each participant to determine if the program meets the criteria for re-licensure or re-certification for their discipline.
+Each participant will receive an evidence of participation.

 The University of Minnesota School of Nursing, Office of Practice, Partnerships and Professional Development, is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Director for the Center for Nursing Informatics